 During magma ocean formation, it is commonly believed that earlier cores emulsified, mixing and equilibrating with the molten silicate mantle (e.g. Deguen et al., 2014), then segregating without further reequilibration (see Rubie et al., 2015).
 Magma ocean crystallisation occurs over a longer (and unknown) period of time, creating thick piles of cumulates that may become gravitationally unstable and overturn (Elkins-Tanton et al., 2003).
 Much is still unknown about the changes in chemistry during solidification.

 In this project, the aim is to study the parts of the magma ocean phase of Mars' growth which may affect InSight observables; namely, the moment of inertia, state of the core and effects on seismic wave propagation.
-We split this work package into two segments:
+We [Avoid 'We/us'.
+These fellowships are all about 'I/my'] split this work package into two segments:

 Reduced phases in Mars' early history.
 It has been shown that the crystallisation of small magma chambers on Earth at the present day can reduce or oxidise the residual melt (Carmichael et al., 1991).
 The fundamental requirement is that the segregating phase must have an cation-oxygen ratio which is different to the bulk.
 It has recently been shown that even under highly reducing conditions, high pressure crystallising phases can have significant ferric iron contents, resulting in coprecipitation of metallic/sulfidic phases (Boujibar et al., 2016).
 If some of the metallic/sulfidic phases remain in suspension, as is likely during highly turbulent convection, then magma oceans will become reduced by bottom-up crystallisation.
 Using multi-anvil experiments, I will investigate the composition of core-forming melts, and the expected changes in sulfide speciation in the magma ocean.

 Mantle reservoirs in Mars' deep interior.
 As Mars crystallised, it would have produced a sequence of cumulates, starting with majorite (e.g. Elkins-Tanton et al., 2003) and ending with volatile-rich pegmatites.
 Unlike Earth, which was thoroughly homogenised after magma ocean crystallisation, Mars may preserve the crystallisation of these late stage bodies, which could produce major seismic discontinuities.
 In this part of the project, I will assess the relative volumes and initial thickness of cumulate sequences, and their potential effect on seismic velocities in Mars' interior. … XXXX THIS IS VERY FLUFFY AT THE MOMENT.
+Always relate back to effect on insight observables and/or implications for mars interior.

+You actually have a lot in this proposal already for 3 years, so you could afford to remove any fluffy bits or half developed parts (you can still do them in the project obviously)

 Figure XXXX: Schematic for Mars magma ocean evolution.